nsaikiran/Blog/content/posts/2020-01-06-notes-on-datastructures-and-algorithms.md

 ### List

-Let us take an example of [list](https://docs.python.org/3/faq/design.html#how-are-lists-implemented-in-cpython) type provided by Python.
-[Though `list` can be used as both Stack and Queue, `list` is not an optimal option as Queue](https://docs.python.org/3/tutorial/datastructures.html#using-lists-as-queues).
-[Deque](https://docs.python.org/2/library/collections.html#collections.deque) from Python's collections library is more suitable as Queue.

 `list` is an example of dynamic array or variable sized array.
 Variable sized array can be implemented as linked objects as well as contigously stored objects.
 If indexing operation is required then Variable sized array should be implemented with contigously stored objects.
 But it is little tricky to implement Variable sized array with contigously stored objects.
 In [this lecture](https://www.youtube.com/watch?v=BRO7mVIFt08) Prof. Erik Demaine explains implementing Variable sized array as contigously stored objects using Table Doubling.
 [Python's `list` data type is backed by table doubling implementation](https://docs.python.org/3/faq/design.html#how-are-lists-implemented-in-cpython) where as [`Deque` is implemented as double-linked data objects](https://github.com/python/cpython/blob/v3.8.1/Modules/_collectionsmodule.c#L33).
 Both can grow to variable length, but Deque can do insert and delete operations on both the sides effectively.
 And, [python's `deque` container can be used as a Circular Queue aswell.](https://docs.python.org/3/library/collections.html#deque-objects)

+Python's [list](https://docs.python.org/3/faq/design.html#how-are-lists-implemented-in-cpython) can be used as both Stack and Queue.
+But, [`list` is not an optimal option to implement Queue](https://docs.python.org/3/tutorial/datastructures.html#using-lists-as-queues) as queue will take insertions at the beginning.
+[Deque](https://docs.python.org/2/library/collections.html#collections.deque) from Python's collections library is more suitable as Queue.

 ### Queue

 Read:

 - [To Queue Or Not To Queue](https://medium.com/basecs/to-queue-or-not-to-queue-2653bcde5b04)
-- Know both array based, and LL based implementation.
+- Know both array based and linked list based implementation.
 LL based implementation is easy.

 ### Stack

 Read:

 - [Stacks and Overflows](https://medium.com/basecs/stacks-and-overflows-dbcf7854dc67)
+- Know both array based and linked list based implementation.

 ### Map

+Map datastructure store _key and value_ pairs to provide efficient look-ups.
 For example, a key to value _map_ can be implemented with hashing which is called as [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) (in Python it is Dictionary) or with a balanced BST which can be called as [TreeMap](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html).
+[LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) with a doubley linked list.
 These different implementations have different characteristics.

+- HashMap provides faster access and can't provide _natural_/_sorted_ ordering of the keys.
+No order.
+- TreeMap provides O(log N) operations and provides _natural_/_sorted_ ordering of the keys.
+Natural order.
+- [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) remembers the insertion order.

 #### Examples

-- [LRU](https://www.enjoyalgorithms.com/blog/implement-least-recently-used-cache) using HashMap and DLL
+- [LRU cache implementation](https://www.enjoyalgorithms.com/blog/implement-least-recently-used-cache) using HashMap and DLL
+  - HashMap will have the mapping of key and the objects location in a double-linked-list of the objects.
+We use linked list of objects to sort the objects based on "recently access", the "least recently used" object will be at the end of the linked list.
+Whenever we insert/update a key's value, we move that object to the beginning.
+When we needed to evict a key to insert a new key, we delete the last element from linked list (which is least recently used).
+  - We could also use a single linked list here, but the implementation will be tricky.
+The main reason for double linked list is to facilitate the easy deletion of object.
+So, [check how we can replace that with single  linked list](https://stackoverflow.com/questions/49621983/lru-cache-with-a-singly-linked-list)
-- [LFU cache implementation - ADT](https://arpitbhayani.me/blogs/lfu/) using HashMap and DLL
+- [LFU cache implementation - ADT](https://arpitbhayani.me/blogs/lfu/) using HashMap and DLL.
+  - This cache will evict the "least frequently used" element when it has to insert a new key-value pair and its limit is reached.
+  - Usually this is implemented with "min-heap" in which objects are stored based on their "access count", but this provides O(log N) complexity.
+O(1) solution is discussed, using double linked list and HashMap, go through this.

 ### Set

 A set of items can be implemented with Hashing, which is [HashSet](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html) or a balanced BST, which is [TreeSet](https://docs.oracle.com/javase/8/docs/api/java/util/TreeSet.html).
 The characteristics of HashSet and TreeSet are different such as the ordering of elements stored, HashSet doesn't gurantee the sorted order of items but TreeSet does.
 If we want to _remember_ the insertion order of items into the set(while traversing through the elements), then [LinkedHashSet](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashSet.html) maybe used.

+### Sorted Set

+[Sorted Set](https://jothipn.github.io/2023/04/07/redis-sorted-set.html), is an ADT which can give both set features and sorted ordereing or natural ordering of keys

 ### Heap

 Read:

 - [Learning to Love Heaps by Vaidehi Joshi](https://medium.com/basecs/learning-to-love-heaps-cef2b273a238)
 - [Python's heapq](https://docs.python.org/3/library/heapq.html)

 ### Priority Queue

 Priority Queue can be implemented with [Heap data structure](https://en.wikipedia.org/wiki/Heap_(data_structure)).

 Graphs can be implemented with linked nodes or adjacency matrix (two-dimentional array) or adjacency list